-Known as the father of value investing, Benjamin Graham is remembered for his extremely lucrative investment in GEICO and for his deep value investing style.
-He is also known for having had a powerful influence on disciples such as Warren Buffet.
+He’s known as the father of value investing.
+Ultimately, people remember Benjamin Graham mostly for his extremely lucrative investment in GEICO and for his deep value investing style.
+They also know him for having had a powerful influence on disciples such as Warren Buffet.

 25. Sir John Templeton

 Sir John Templeton managed the Templeton Growth Fund successfully for over 30 years (1954-1987) and became a billionaire.
 He is remembered as one of the most influential people of all times and as an excellent stock picker.